 This World Is Beginning To Tremble: Ché = R + Evolution

-, which screened at New Yorks Margaret Mead Film Festival and at the San Francisco International Film Festival, where it won the Golden Spire Award for Best Art Film.
-In all of her work over the past two decades whether as an artist through installation, sculpture, and printmaking, as an educator through teaching and lecturing, or as a participant in human rights investigations she has impacted thousands of people with her integrity, compassion, and truthfulness.
+Claudia Bernardi is an internationally known artist who works in the fields of human rights and social justice and who has exhibited her work in over 40 solo exhibitions.
+She was the subject of a 2000 documentary produced by Joe Segura of Arizona’s Segura Publishing Company entitled Pasa un Angel/An Angel Passes, which screened at New York’s Margaret Mead Film Festival and at the San Francisco International Film Festival, where it won the Golden Spire Award for Best Art Film.
+In all of her work over the past two decades – whether as an artist through installation, sculpture, and printmaking, as an educator through teaching and lecturing, or as a participant in human rights investigations – she has impacted thousands of people with her integrity, compassion, and truthfulness.
 As opposed to suggesting something that would highlight her own work, Bernardi chose to share this opportunity with a dozen local emerging artists she met through teaching at the California College of Arts and Crafts to collectively investigate the complex legacy of Ernesto Ché Guevara.
 An ambitious project months in the making, this collaborative installation melds a variety of conceptual strategies and visual media to articulate the qualities that define revolutionary action and change.